babybuddy/babybuddy/docs/CONFIGURATION.md

 *Default: None*

-If you would like to use AWS S3 for storage on ephemeral storage platforms like Heroku you will need to create a bucket and add it's name.
+If you would like to use AWS S3 for storage on ephemeral storage platforms like Heroku you will need to create a bucket and add its name.
 See django-storages' [Amazon S3 documentation](https://django-storages.readthedocs.io/en/latest/backends/amazon-S3.html).

 ## `DEBUG`